WRNoble/responsive_website_GA/README.md

 ## Getting Started

-If you wish to aqcuire this mock website it can be found at my github account and accessed.
+If you wish to acquire this mock website it can be found at my github account and accessed.

 ## Prerequisites